Babaji´s Kriya Yoga - origins

 During one of his visits to Estonia, Satchidananda asked me to become an Acharya.
 He initiated me as Acharya Ishwarananda in 2007.
 Currently, I conduct initiations into all three levels of Babaji’s Kriya Yoga.
 By 2018 more than 50 of my Kriya Yoga students had completed the training of becoming a Kriya Hatha Yoga instructor and over 30 were actively teaching all across Estonia.

-Looking back, I can say that I had attained stable awareness and found my True Self with the grace of Kriya Babaji before Babaji’s Kriya Yoga arrived to Estonia.
-I realized that he had always been with me, I just had not recognized him as the Teacher and had considered it my own insight, good thoughts and intuition, inspiration and knowledge.
+Looking back, I can say that I had attained stable awareness and found my True Self with the grace of Kriya Babaji before Babaji’s Kriya Yoga arrived in Estonia.
+I realized that he had always been with me, I just had not recognized him as the Teacher and had considered it my own insight, good thoughts, and intuition, inspiration and knowledge.
 But it was Babaji’s Kriya Yoga that helped me to put all the pieces together.

 In honor of Babaji’s Kriya Yoga, I want to say that these techniques are based on such deep knowledge about the mechanics of our inner world and the ways of influencing it, that their authenticity is beyond imagination.
 My respect and reverence to Babaji and Mahasiddhars for sharing these high and deep techniques with us!